grimme-lab/qc2-teaching/doc/programming.rst

 The ``cycle`` instruction breaks out of the *current* iteration, but not out of the complete loop like ``exit``.
-Here we use it together with the intrinsic ``modulo`` function to determine the reminder of our loop counter variable in every step and ``cycle`` in case we find a reminder of one, meaning an odd number.
+Here we use it together with the intrinsic ``modulo`` function to determine the remainder of our loop counter variable in every step and ``cycle`` in case we find a reminder of one, meaning an odd number.

 .. note::

    Programmers coming from almost any language might find it confusing to start counting at 1.
-It was adopted as default choice because it is the natural choice (for non-programmers at least), but Fortran does not limit you there, there are scenarios where counting from -l to +l is the better choice, *i.e.* for orbital angular momenta.
+It was adopted as default choice because of it is the natural choice (for non-programmers at least), but Fortran does not limit you there, there are scenarios where counting from -l to +l is the better choice, *i.e.* for orbital angular momenta.